StuartGJohnson/isaacsim_differential_drive_robot_4wheel/README.md

 A few choices/compromises have been made to make simulator development more transparent and tractable:
 - USDA (NOT USD) format is used for all worlds and robots.
 The binary USD format is utterly inexplicable.
 Since I am defining robots and worlds with geometric primitives, this is fairly straightforward.
 USDA can be edited and rebuilt directly.
+- Action Graphs are all defined in python.
+These Action Graphs are added to the world/robot on simulator startup.

 ## Robot
 This is a custom robot based on the Waveshare UGV02.
 The base robot is augmented with compute and sensors: